digital-wellbeing/gametime-longitudinal/README.md

     -t gametime-longitudinal .
 ```

-Run the container and render output
+Run the container and render output.
+Note you may adjust `MAX_CORES` to use more cores to speed up computations.

 ```
 docker run \
     --rm \